A NEW COMMANDMENT OF LOVE (Part 2)

 7 Beloved, let us love one another, for love is of God; and everyone who loves is born of God and knows God.
 (NKJV).

 Second, you must seek to have and grow increasingly in your understanding, revelation or experiential knowledge of God’s love for you:

 Many born-again believers today, who have God’s love shed abroad in their hearts, are not manifesting this agape love because they don’t know, understand, believe, or relish the love God has for them and has demonstrated towards them through the sacrificial death of Jesus Christ on the cross (1 John 3:16, 4:9-10).

 You cannot love people as Christ has loved you if you don’t first seek to know or understand the love that Christ has for you!

-In His prayers for His disciples before His death and resurrection, the Lord Jesus revealed that God loved them just as He has loved Him.
+In the Lord’s prayers for His disciples before His death and resurrection, He revealed that God loved them just as He has loved Him.

 23 “I in them, and You in Me; that they may be made perfect in one, and that the world may know that You have sent Me, and have loved them as You have loved Me.
 (NKJV).

-Understanding, believing and living by this truth is very crucial to your demonstrating or walking in God’s kind of love!
+Understanding, believing and living by this truth is very crucial to you demonstrating or walking in God’s kind of love!